 Algorithm to verify whether a number's identity as a Proth Prime and Proth Number:

-Output: Indicate whether N is a Proth number and/or a Proth prime.
+Indicate if N is a Proth number and/or a Proth prime.

 Pseudo code: